s-victor/TinyPedal/docs/customization.md

     window_width, window_height
 Define main window size on screen in pixels.
 Those values will be auto updated and saved while `remember_size` option is enabled.

+    window_color_theme
+Set color theme for main window and dialog.
+Default theme is `Dark`.
+This option does not affect overlay widget.

+Color theme can be quickly toggled via `Light` and `Dark` button on main window status bar.

 [**`Back to Top`**](#)